E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

   NOTE: Developers:  Currently, this "zstash-extract-as-needed" and "zstash-globus-transfer-as-needed" capability is performed "inline" with the processing (cmorizing) of the dataset_ids.
-Thios means that each of the cmorizing, extraction, and transfer operations must wait upon each other to complete, before any other processing can continue.
+This means that each of the cmorizing, extraction, and transfer operations must wait upon each other to complete, before any other processing can continue.
   Far better and simpler to turn these into ticket-controlled service